Art Galleries Victoria BC

-Art Galleries Victoria BC – Canadian Art in BC’s Capital
+Art Galleries of Victoria BC – Canadian Art in BC’s Capital

 The Canadian art gallery landscape is vast, diverse, and reflects the interests and loves of the art collectors in each region.
-The centre of the Canadian Art World has always been Toronto, but this is shifting with the galleries in Winnipeg, Montreal, and Vancouver becoming serious contenders for Canada’s art loving obsessions.
+The centre of the Canadian Art World has always been Toronto, but this is shifting with the galleries in Winnipeg, Montreal, Vancouver and even Victoria becoming serious contenders for Canada’s art loving obsessions.
 Below I highlight five art galleries in Victoria, British Columbia.

 Growing up on Vancouver Island was an endless adventure spent exploring beaches, lakes and forests.
 It is a place that was, and remains, a bit disconnected from the rest of Canada, a biosphere all its own.
 Many who were born on this island leave for bigger salaries and more opportunity in cities like Calgary, Vancouver, and Toronto.
 Some have migrated to areas where the cost of living is so appealing that they are willing to swallow the long, cold winters of the ‘Great White North’.
 A few have trekked across the border hoping to make it big in the big US cities of New York, Chicago and Portland.

 My career as a visual artist began as soon as I picked up a handful of earth, blossomed in high school art class, and given fuel to start my journey as a professional in college.
-For the past 11 years I have been fortunate enough to work full-time as a professional visual artist, traveling across Canada-land learning everything I could about the art galleries, artist-run centres, commercial galleries and public galleries across the country.
-I am a painter who has managed to make a living as an independent self-representing artist, with the exception of my public gallery exhibitions, which allow me to keep a connection with the Canadian Art world.
+For the past 16 years I have been fortunate enough to work full-time as a professional visual artist, traveling across Canada and learning everything I could about the art galleries, artist-run centres, commercial galleries and public galleries across the country.
+I am a painter who has managed to make a living as an independent self-representing artist, with the exception of my public gallery exhibitions, and recently securing representation through an established private gallery in Whistler, BC at Adele Campbell Fine Art.
+The gallery connections allow me to keep a connection with the Canadian Art world and offer this self-representing fine artist further reach into other markets.

 I never left Vancouver Island, the home to one of Canada’s most famous historical painters Emily Carr, and thanks to the Internet and my ability to travel at a moment’s notice, I have managed to make a career on this Island in a bubble.
 I guess in some ways I see myself as an ambassador of ‘my island’ and the artists and people that make their living here in Victoria, BC.
 I have successfully built a Canada-wide following of collectors, without formal gallery representation.

-West End Gallery – image Blu Smith, Victoria BC
+West End Gallery – image Blu Smith, North Saanich BC

 West End Gallery is a family owned and operated art gallery, specializing in Canadian art since 1975, in Victoria BC.